Your life insurance company asks you for blood and urine tests – why? Are they testing for drugs? Is this a physical exam? What do they look for?

 For example, if your results were just outside their norm, you may switch from permanent life insurance to term life since even minor health issues affect the premiums.
 If you have markers for specific conditions, such as diabetes, consider asking the agent (or another company) about pre-diabetics policies, as many companies offer them.

 If these options don’t work, check out your alternatives.

 Some people are averse to blood and urine tests.
 Some people know they won’t pass the exam and want to avoid it.
 Others are afraid of needles.
 Whatever the reason, there are alternatives, but they cost more.

 If you’re in good health and don’t want the blood and urine tests, ask about accelerated underwriting policies.
-These policies don’t do the ‘normal’ medical exam, but instead use your medical records, prescription records, credit reports, driving records, and behavioral algorithms to determine your risk.
-These policies have higher premiums than policies with medical exams, but not as high as no-medical exam policies.
+These policies don’t do the ‘normal’ medical exam but instead use your medical records, prescription records, credit reports, driving records, and behavioral algorithms to determine your risk.
+These policies have higher premiums than policies with medical exams but are not as high as no-medical exam policies.

 Here’s the deal: